YOUR BRAIN IS YOUR PRIMARY WEAPON. THEREFORE, YOU ARE ALWAYS ARMED! TRAIN YOUR BRAIN!

 - De-escalation is paramount.
 Recognize obnoxious, bullying behavior for what it is — the need for dominance.
-Leave that game to the monkeys.
+Fighting for dominance is silly let alone dangerous.
+Leave that to the monkeys.
 DESD practices sucking it up — walking away from insults.

 - DESD teaches the thirty-plus attacks disallowed in competitive sports and martial arts, including the MMA systems.
 Pretty simple approach.
-You start with the high value targets (eyes, neck, groin, to mention a few), then plow your weight-driven intent into those targets.
+You start with the high value targets then plow your weight-driven intent into those targets.
 “ONE INCH OF YOU ON ONE INCH OF THE BAD GUY.”
-(TFT)
+(TFT).
+IT’S THAT SIMPLE.

 - Inflict debilitating injury immediately, like now.
 As soon as possible, you want to be the one doing the injury.